-Please note: The date of Choral Evensong in October (only) will be on the second Sunday of the month - Sunday 9 October at 6.00 pm.
+The next Choral Evensong will be on Sunday 4 December 2022 at 6.00 pm.

 Please follow the instructions of the stewards as you leave the building and remember to clean your hands.

 Extracts from The Book of Common Prayer, the rights in which are vested in the Crown, are reproduced by permission of the Crown's patentee,